 But if you have more than $100,000 – $250,000 to invest, many big banks such as JP Morgan Chase and Citibank offer their private clients alternative investments that help protect principal while also providing 100% or greater participation on the upside.

-As someone who is neutral-to-bearish on the stock market, investing in a note that provides a 30% barrier and a 1.5X upside kicker is really attractive.
+As someone who is neutral on the stock market after an 8+ year bull run, investing in a note that provides a 30% barrier and a 1.5X upside kicker is really attractive.
 I have no delusions that my forecast for a soft market could be dead wrong.
 Let’s hope we have an amazing 12-year bull market that makes us all mega rich!
 You just never really know, which is why we all must diversify.

 Once you’ve amassed a comfortable financial nut to live off, you need to find ways to protect your nut in case of a downturn.
 Some great protection methods include earning passive income, consulting part-time, earning online income, and working the gig economy.
 Or, you can simply invest in a security that has a built-in hedge.